brminnick/XamList/README.md

 1. In [BackendConstants.cs](https://github.com/brminnick/XamList/blob/master/XamList.Mobile.Common/Constants/BackendConstants.cs), change the value of `AzureAPIUrl` to match your Azure API App URL
    - The address for the one I created in this tutorial is http://xamlistapiapp.azurewebsites.net/

+### 11. Configure Azure Function Url & Keys for Mobile App

 ![](https://user-images.githubusercontent.com/13558917/29292989-28b1d6c8-80fe-11e7-8493-663c5b53a25d.png)

-2. In [BackendConstants.cs](https://github.com/brminnick/XamList/blob/master/XamList.Mobile.Common/Constants/BackendConstants.cs), change the value of `AzureFunctionUrl` to match your Azure Function URL
+1. In [BackendConstants.cs](https://github.com/brminnick/XamList/blob/master/XamList.Mobile.Common/Constants/BackendConstants.cs), change the value of `AzureFunctionUrl` to match your Azure Function URL
    - The address for the one I created in this tutorial is https://xamlistfunctionapp.azurewebsites.net

 ![](https://user-images.githubusercontent.com/13558917/29293190-0ab43e4e-80ff-11e7-96ca-aa42a8ba7dd2.png)

-3. In [BackendConstants.cs](https://github.com/brminnick/XamList/blob/master/XamList.Mobile.Common/Constants/BackendConstants.cs), change the value of `AzureFunctionKey_RemoveItemFromDatabase` to match your Azure Function Key for Remove Item From Database
+2. In [BackendConstants.cs](https://github.com/brminnick/XamList/blob/master/XamList.Mobile.Common/Constants/BackendConstants.cs), change the value of `AzureFunctionKey_RemoveItemFromDatabase` to match your Azure Function Key for Remove Item From Database

 ![](https://user-images.githubusercontent.com/13558917/29293431-fad232aa-80ff-11e7-8852-d49e0ee5551a.png)

-4. In [BackendConstants.cs](https://github.com/brminnick/XamList/blob/master/XamList.Mobile.Common/Constants/BackendConstants.cs), change the value of `AzureFunctionKey_RestoreDeletedContacts` to match your Azure Function Key for Restore Deleted Contacts
+3. In [BackendConstants.cs](https://github.com/brminnick/XamList/blob/master/XamList.Mobile.Common/Constants/BackendConstants.cs), change the value of `AzureFunctionKey_RestoreDeletedContacts` to match your Azure Function Key for Restore Deleted Contacts
-### 11. Configure Azure Function